ChayaLipshitz/My-Store-project-CS/README.md

 - To update the status of an order, click the order you want to update.

 ### Customer:

-- To log in to your customer account, click the "Login" button and enter your username and password.
+-- To view your orders, click the "Orders" button, and enter your order ID.
-- To view your orders, click the "Orders" button.
+-- To create a new order, click the "Add Order" button.
-- To create a new order, click the "Add Order" button.
+-- To add a product to an order, click the product you want to add.
-- To add a product to an order, click the product you want to add.
+-- To update the quantity of a product in an order, click the product you want to update.
-- To update the quantity of a product in an order, click the product you want to update.
+-- To remove a product from an order, click the product you want to remove.
-- To remove a product from an order, click the product you want to remove.
+-- To submit an order, click the "Submit Order" button.

-- To submit an order, click the "Submit Order" button.
+***

 Thank you for using our Store App!